voschezang/coding-handbook/intelligence/creativity.md

 | Long term                | What will it look like in 1000 days.                       | A year from now.      |
 | Extreme case             | What would need to be done to reach 10x improvement.       |                       |
 | Worst case               | What would be a nightmarish result.
 How would that happen. | Bankruptcy in 1 week. |

+When struck

+> Who would know how to approach this?